 Reduces Dust

 Dust is made up of a variety of particulates, including pollen, mould spores, dust mites, skin cells, human and pet hair, and other debris — none of which you really want to be breathing.
-An air purifier with a HEPA filter can trap a lot of that dust before it has a chance to settle on surfaces, so your air is cleaner and you have less housework to do.
+An air purifier with a HEPA filter can trap a lot of that dust before it has a chance to settle on surfaces, so you have cleaner air and you have less housework to do.

 Reduces Odours